 In 1967, the Board of Regents authorized the initiation of a Master's level graduate program.
 The institution currently offers eight Master's degrees in 40 areas of study.
-The Specialist in Education degree is offered in 11 areas of study and the Doctor of Education in School Improvement.
+The Specialist in Education degree is offered in 11 areas of study as well as the Doctor of Education in School Improvement.